KiranKumar4225/Dissertation/README.md

 <samp>

-We provide an easy-to-get-started demo using Google Colab!
+Easy-to-get-started demo using Google Colab!

 </samp>

-This will allow you to train a basic version of our method using GPUs on Google Colab.
+This will allow you to train a basic version of the method using GPUs on Google Colab.

 <div align = "center">